 If you are interested in applying to St. George’s University vet school, check out their admission requirements.

-*Note to reader: there might be affiliate links and if you buy Magoosh, or anything else through the links provided (at no extra cost to you) you will be helping to keep this site running. *
+*Note to reader: there might be affiliate links and if you buy, or anything through the links provided (at no extra cost to you) you will be helping to keep this site running. *

 If you are thinking about applying to St. George’s University or one of the other veterinary schools, they all have different requirements.
 Some schools require microbiology but a few don’t.
 This book will lay it all out for you in a comprehensive guide.
 Check it out here: Veterinary Medical School Admission Requirements (VMSAR)